EthanJWright/foundryvtt-importer/README.md

 #### Dev Foundry Configuration

 I recommend setting up a foundry dev environment.
-This should entail copying your FoundryVTT folder and making a new folder, say DevFoundryVTT.
+This should entail copying your FoundryVTT folder and making a new folder, say `DevFoundryVTT`.
 Then modify the `dataPath` located in the file `FoundryVTT/Config/options.json` to reflect the new base folder `DevFoundryVTT`.
 Now when you launch Foundry, you should have an environment free from your standard game sessions.
 I recommend removing